 The organizational structure of the operating room provides the necessary environment for adoption of the leadership principles described above.
 The successful function of the operating room requires a collegial environment with a broad hierarchical leadership structure.

-- Leadership is defined by the influence of the leader on others.
+- Leadership is defined by the influence of a leader on others.

 - Self-awareness is the most important ingredient for success as a leader.